Operation Undertone: Assault

-All along the Mosel, from Koblenz to Trier, the German 7.
+All along the Moselle, from Koblenz to Trier, the German 7.
 Armee on 17 March was in peril, if not from direct attack, then from the flanking thrust against the right wing of the 1.
 Armee by General Walton Walker′s XX Corps.
 Collapse of the 7.
 Armee clearly was but a question of time.
 Soon the German 1.
-Armee, too, would be in dire straits, for the U.S. Seventh Army two days earlier, on 15 March, had launched a power drive against General Hermann Foertsch′s army along a 110 km front from the vicinity of Saarlautern southeastward to the Rhine.
+Armee, too, would be in dire straits, for the U.S. Seventh Army two days earlier, on 15 March, had launched a drive against General Hermann Foertsch′s army along a 110 km front from the vicinity of Saarlautern southeastward to the Rhine.
 Even if that offensive failed to penetrate the Siegfried Line, it might tie the 1.
 Armee troops to the fortifications while Patton's forces took them from the rear.

-The U.S. Seventh Army traced its origin back to Sicily where General Patton had first led it into battle.
-An infantryman who had seen combat many months before on Guadalcanal, "Sandy" Patch, had assumed command for the invasion of southern France and a swift advance northward.
-Patch's chief of staff was an artilleryman, Maj.
-Gen. Arthur A. White, who had held a similar post under Patch on Guadalcanal.

 The Seventh Army numbered among its ranks several relatively inexperienced units but retained a flavoring of long-term veterans.
 The VI Corps (Maj.
 Gen. Edward H. Brooks), for example, and three divisions—the 3rd, 36th, and 45th—had fought at length in the Mediterranean theater, including the Anzio beachhead.
 The XV Corps (Maj.
 Gen. Wade H. Haislip) had joined the Seventh Army after fighting across France with the Third Army.
 A third corps, the XXI (Maj.
 Gen. Frank W. Milburn), was relatively new, having joined the army in January.

 As the Seventh Army offensive began, the basic question was how stubbornly the Germans would defend before falling back on the Siegfried Line.
-Only General Milburn's XXI Corps — on the Seventh Army's left wing, near Saarbrücken — was fairly close to the Siegfried Line, while other units were as much as 32 km away.
-Making the army's main effort in the center, General Haislip's XV Corps faced what looked like a particularly troublesome obstacle in the town of Bitche.
+Only Milburn's XXI Corps—on the Seventh Army's left wing, near Saarbrücken—was fairly close to the Siegfried Line, while other units were as much as 32 km away.
+Making the army's main effort in the center, Haislip's XV Corps faced what looked like a particularly troublesome obstacle in the town of Bitche.
 Surrounded by fortresses of the French Maginot Line, Bitche had been taken from the Germans in December after a hard struggle, only to be relinquished in the withdrawal forced by the German counteroffensive.
-On the army's right wing, General Brooks's VI Corps—farthest of all from the Siegfried Line—first had to get across the Moder River, and one of Brooks's divisions faced the added difficulty of attacking astride the rugged Lower Vosges Mountains.
+On the army's right wing, Brooks's VI Corps—farthest of all from the Siegfried Line—first had to get across the Moder River, and one of Brooks's divisions faced the added difficulty of attacking astride the rugged Lower Vosges Mountains.